lanl-ansi/WaterModels.jl/docs/src/index.md

 result = solve_wf(network, PWLRDWaterModel, Cbc.Optimizer)
 ```

-After solving the problem, its results can then be analyzed, e.g.,
+After solving the problem, results can then be analyzed, e.g.,
 ```julia
 # The termination status of the optimization solver.
 result["termination_status"]